DeNVeR: Deformable Neural Vessel Representations for Unsupervised Video Vessel Segmentation: Related Work

-\paragraph{Unsupervised segmentation methods.} Unsupervised segmentation methods fall into two categories: clustering-based and adversarial.
-Clustering-based approaches~\cite{ji2019invariant,li2021contrastive,do2021clustering} like Invariant Information Clustering (IIC) by Xu et al. \cite{ji2019invariant} inputs into clusters but struggle with curvilinear objects.
-Adversarial methods~\cite{chen2019unsupervised,abdal2021labels4free}, exemplified by Redo~\cite{abdal2021labels4free}, generate object masks by guiding generators with inputs to redraw objects in new colors.
+{\bf Unsupervised segmentation methods.} Unsupervised segmentation methods fall into two categories: clustering-based and adversarial.
+Clustering-based approaches~\citep{ji2019invariant,li2021contrastive,do2021clustering} like Invariant Information Clustering (IIC) by Xu et al. \citep{ji2019invariant} inputs into clusters but struggle with curvilinear objects.
+Adversarial methods~\citep{chen2019unsupervised,abdal2021labels4free}, exemplified by Redo~\citep{abdal2021labels4free}, generate object masks by guiding generators with inputs to redraw objects in new colors.

-\paragraph{Video segmentation methods.} Our work advances video decomposition into layers, originally proposed by Wang \& Adelson~\cite{wang1994representing} in the 1990s, by incorporating neural network techniques~\cite{liu2020learning,liu2021learning}.
-Unlike traditional methods~\cite{black1991robust,jojic2001learning,ost2021neural,shi1998motion,brox2010object}, we operate unsupervised, learning deformable canonical layers to model vessel motion more effectively.
-Additionally, unlike unsupervised video segmentation methods~\cite{yang2019unsupervised,ye2022deformable}, we address motion segmentation by associating pixels with Eulerian motion clusters and extend our approach to unsupervised video vessel segmentation.
+{\bf Video segmentation methods.} Coronary artery segmentation based on sequential images such as SVS-Net~\citep{hao2020sequential} uses an encoder-decoder deep network architecture that utilizes multiple contextual frames of 2D and sequential images to segment 2D vessel masks.
+However, these supervised methods often suffer from domain gaps between datasets and cannot generalize well.
+Our work advances video decomposition into layers, originally proposed by Wang \& Adelson~\citep{wang1994representing} in the 1990s, by incorporating neural network techniques~\citep{liu2020learning,liu2021learning}.
+Unlike traditional methods~\citep{black1991robust,jojic2001learning,ost2021neural,shi1998motion,brox2010object}, we operate unsupervised, learning deformable canonical layers to model vessel motion more effectively.
+Additionally, while previous research, such as ~\cite{yang2019unsupervised} and~\cite{ye2022deformable}, focused on general unsupervised video segmentation, we extend these concepts to the specific domain of vessel segmentation.
+We address motion segmentation by associating pixels with Eulerian motion~\citep{holynski2021animating} clusters, adapting and extending this approach to unsupervised video vessel segmentation.
 Our method, DeNVeR, separates X-ray video into canonical foreground and background, per-frame masks, and dynamic transformations for realistic vessel motion representation optimized through specific loss functions.